jjyr/jjyr.github.com/_posts/2020-02-26-An-optimized-compact-sparse-merkle-tree.markdown

 2. if R == 0, return L
 3. otherwise return sha256(L, R)

 In a naive sparse merkle tree construction, we usually pre-calculate the hash set of the default SMT(a tree that all values are zeros).
-When we access the default sparsed nodes, instead of duplicated calculation, we fetch the result from the pre-calculated hash set.
+When we access the default nodes, instead of duplicated calculation, we fetch the result from the pre-calculated hash set.
 The drawback is we need to save the pre-calculated result somewhere before we can use it.
 It may be costly, especially when we want to use SMT in a blockchain contract.

 With optimization 1, we do not need the pre-calculated hash-set.
 For a default SMT, all the intermediate nodes are zero values.
-Thus, we only need to calculate the hash for non-zero nodes and return zero for the sparsed nodes.
+Thus, we only need to calculate the hash for non-zero nodes and return zero for the default nodes.

 There's only one issue that remains.
 The optimized hash function produces the same value from different key-value pairs, for example:  `merge(N, 0) == merge(0, N)`.
 This behavior opens a weak point for the SMT.
 An attacker may construct a collision of merkle root from a faked key-value map.